pdav5883/bracket-revival/README.md

 ## TODO
 - Refactor js into shared utils
-- Incorporate picks and points into bracketry view
-	- Show latest picks for unplayed games

 ## Advanced TODO
 - Prepopulate picks with teams still alive from previous bracket